djthorpe/go-tablewriter/README.md

 ## Struct Tags

 Tags on struct fields can determine how the field is output.
-The `json` tag is used by default.
+The `json` and `writer` tags can be used, with the `writer` tag options taking precedence.

-- `json:"-"`: Skip the field.
+- `writer:"-"`: Skip the field.
-- `json:"Name"`: Set the column header to "Name".
+- `writer:"Name"`: Set the column header to "Name".
-- `json:",omitdefault"`: If all values in the table are zero-valued, skip output of the column (TODO)
+- `writer:",omitdefault"`: If all values in the table are zero-valued, skip output of the column (TODO)
-- `json:",wrap"`: Field is wrapped to the width of the column.
+- `writer:",wrap"`: Field is wrapped to the width of the column.
-- `json:",right"`: Field is right-aligned in the column.
+- `writer:",alignright"`: Field is right-aligned in the column.
-- `json:",width:20"`: Suggested column width is 20 characters
+- `writer:",width:20"`: Suggested column width is 20 characters

 ## Customize Field Output